 My main point is this - Canon have succeeded in closing the gap between lower range and the next one up.
 In some cases, the 450D has an advantage, this though has to be weighed up against the overall package being offered.
 As we've highlighted here though, different features are going to attract different adherants, I think it's fair to say though that making the choice for many is now going to be harder.
 The 40D certainly doesn't have quite so many advantages as it did have though.

-Its the reverse for me.
-The only time I'm not in continuous with my 20D, it's when I accidentally was cycling through the drives.I LOVE my 20D so much more than my XT, even if technilogically they're incredibly similar.
+I agree.
+It's one thing to compare the specs....but once you hold a 20D, 30D, 40D...and compare that to a Rebel...the difference is very clear.I LOVE my 20D so much more than my XT, even if technilogically they're incredibly similar.
 The 20Ds feel has to be its #1 advantage, burst is the 2nd, the rear control wheel is the 3rd.